 Some women develop diabetes during pregnancy.
 This is called gestational diabetes.
 Obstetricians who specialize in high-risk pregnancies ensure that these patients, and diabetic women who become pregnant, receive the specialized care they need.

 It is important that diabetic patients understand cholesterol and how to manage it.
 This education is critical, because heart disease is the most serious complication of diabetes.

 These are advanced practice nurses who help manage diabetes.
-They perform physician examinations and health assessments.
+They perform examinations and health assessments.
 They can also prescribe medications.
 Our nurse practitioners are certified diabetes educators.
-They work with the entire diabetes team to develop education and self-management plans for patients and their families.
+They work with the diabetes team to develop education and self-management plans for patients and their families.